Day Trading: Risk Management Fundamentals

 Beginner Risk Management Strategies

-While there’s no one-size-fits-all risk management strategy for short-term trading, there are some strategies that you can follow and adapt to your liking.
+While there’s no one-size-fits-all risk management strategy for day traders, there are some strategies that you can follow and adapt to your liking.

-The strategies below are best designed for beginner short-term traders.
-Consider starting with any of these when planning risk management for trading.
+The strategies below are designed for beginners.
+Consider starting with any of these when planning your risk management strategy.

 Risk-Reward Ratio

-In the simplest terms, the formula for calculating the risk-reward ratio for a trade is: potential loss / potential gain.
+In the simplest terms, the formula for calculating the risk-reward ratio for a trade is: potential loss divided by potential gain.

 If you invest $1 and expect the trade to return $2, your risk-reward ratio is 1:2.